Employment income confirmation

 It’s important to know this letter is not a debt letter.
 Our letter asks you to check the details provided by the ATO carefully.
 You need to check the:

 - dates you worked for them

-You should check your details carefully to make sure your employer doesn't use a name other than their registered business name.
-You might find this information on your bank statements, pay slips, group certificates or payment summary.
+You should check if your employer uses a name other than their registered business name.
+You might find this information on your:

-You should also check the dates you worked for your employer and the income amounts against your group certificates, payment summary or separation certificate.
-The dates you worked and your income details affect how we calculate your payment amount.
+You should also confirm the dates you worked for your employer.
+The dates you worked and how much you earned affect how we calculate your payment amount.

 Make sure you enter your income for each fortnight.
-Remember, your income may vary so you should check your pay slips or bank statements for the correct income information.
+How much you earn may vary so you should check your pay slips or bank statements for the correct details.
 We may ask you to send us copies of these.

-Employment income, also known as earnings, is what an employee gets in return for work they have done.
+Employment income, also known as earnings, is what an employee gets in return for work they’ve done.